PacificBiosciences/barcoding/docs/faq/input-files.md

 Please name your barcodes with an alphabetic character prefix to avoid later confusion of barcode name and index.
 Duplicate names or sequences are not permitted.

+**Can I have upper- and lower-case bases in my barcodes?**\
+You can, but lima is case-insensitive and will convert them to upper case before the alignment step.

 # In- and output compatibility matrix: